-- Add the essential oil, beet root powder and rose petals, and whisk again.
+- Add the essential oil and whisk to combine.

-- Slowly pour in the sugar and mix it all together.
-If you have trouble with the mixture solidifying too quickly, just pop it in the microwave for another 30 seconds.
+- Slowly add the sugar (and the beetroot and rose petals—if using) and mix it all together.
+If you have trouble with the mixture solidifying too quickly, just pop it in the microwave for another 20–30 seconds.

 - Let the mixture cool slightly before pouring into your molds.
 If you pour while the oils are still hot, the sugar will settle at the bottom, in which case you might need to spoon the settled sugar into the mold.
 Then place in the freezer for 20 minutes to cool.